Moya/Moya/docs/Targets.md

 }
 ```

-Notice that we're ignoring the second associated value of our `Branches` Target using the Swift `_` ignored-value symbol.
-That's because we don't need it to define the `Branches` path.
+Notice that we're ignoring the second associated value of our `branches` Target using the Swift `_` ignored-value symbol.
+That's because we don't need it to define the `branches` path.
 Note: we're cheating here and using a `URLEscapedString` extension on String.
 A sample implementation is given at the end of this document.